WanderingCat27/devdynasty-game/docs/GameEngine/GameEngineSubSections/game-loop.md

 ## What is a game loop?

 A game loop is the overall flow control for a game.
 To put it simply, it's an infinite loop that exists while the game application is running, and therefore will continually perform the same actions over and over again while the game is being played.
 Each game loop iteration is known as a frame.
 The number of game loop iterations that are completed per second is how frames per second (FPS) is calculated.
-For example, 60 FPS means that the game loop iterated 60 times in one second (seems a lot more impressive now, huh?).
+For example, 60 FPS means that the game loop iterated 60 times in one second.

 ## How does this engine's game loop work?